On 21 February 2020, Ozzy Osbourne released his 12th studio album - "Ordinary Man".

 This album came out 10 years after Ozzy's previous studio album - "Scream", which was released in 2010.

-This album was accidental, spontaneous and unplanned, but this is also what makes it so special, giving it the added value and placing it as one of Ozzy's best album of the 2000s.
+This album was accidental, spontaneous, and unplanned, but this is also what makes it so special, giving it the added value and placing it as one of Ozzy's best albums of the 2000s.

-Watt was the one who connected Ozzy with Duff McKagan and with drummer Chad Smith, who played on Watt's 2015 EP and with .
-The two formed the rhythm section on this album.
-Ozzy said they came to the studio and jam with him during the days the he went home and worked on the songs at nights.
+Watt was the one who connected Ozzy with Duff McKagan and with drummer Chad Smith, who played on Watt's 2015 EP.
+The two formed the rhythm section of this album.
+Ozzy said they came to the studio and jam with him during the days then he went home and worked on the songs at night.

 Watt was also the one who played guitar on the album, a move that seemed rather strange on the part of Ozzy, who always made sure to recruit talented and gifted "ex-men" as guitarists.
 Watt who may be known as a certified rap producer proved himself as a talented guitarist who was part of the supergroup "California Breed" - a power trio that also included Glenn Hughes and drummer Jason Bonham.
 Anyone who listens to the album will find that Watt did a great job here.
 He wrote some great riffs and gave proper solos, so it is not for nothing that he received credit for participating in writing all the songs on the album.

-Apparently the spontaneity that was good for Sabbath's first albums did it on this album as well, and as we mentioned above, this is probably also what's makes it as the best Prince of darkness album in the current millennium.
+Apparently, the spontaneity that was good for Sabbath's first albums did it on this album as well, and as we mentioned above, this is probably also what makes it as the best Prince of darkness album in the current millennium.

-Similar to the theme song, "Holy for Tonight" and "All My Life" also shows Ozzy's more sensitive side and we really like that.
-This also happened on his first albums, in which Ozzy put in at least one ballad, even two.
+Similar to the theme song, "Holy for Tonight" and "All My Life" also show Ozzy's more sensitive side and we really like that.
+This also happened on his first albums, in which Ozzy put in included one ballad, even two.
 It worked great then and it works great even today.

-The song "Under the Graveyard", which was released as the first single from the album, is so catchy and include the recurring mantra O-Ohhho, O-Ohhho... it starts calm and develops really nicely into a Black Sabbath-like c-part towards the end.
+The song "Under the Graveyard", which was released as the first single from the album, is so catchy and includes the recurring mantra O-Ohhho, O-Ohhho... it starts calm and develops really nicely into a Black Sabbath-like c-part towards the end.
 This is without a doubt one of the most beautiful songs Ozzy has written over his career.
-It's clip is a kind of short filmed autobiography of Ozzy's life.
-It is interesting to note that Ozzy Osborne was 70 years old at the time of writing the song.
-He was just after recovering from severe health problems, including severe pneumonia, not a simple injury from a fall and a diagnosis of Parkinson's disease in the background.
+Its clip is a kind of short filmed autobiography of Ozzy's life.
+It is interesting to note that Ozzy Osbourne was 70 years old at the time of writing the song.
+He was just after recovering from severe health problems, including severe pneumonia, not a simple injury from a fall, and a diagnosis of Parkinson's disease in the background.
 All these intensify the feelings upon listening to the theme song and this song.

 "Scary Little Green Men" is a song Ozzy wrote about aliens, after watching a TV show.
 The song features guitarist Tom Morello, who manages to put in his special touch with the sounds of the wizard's guitar.
 This is a melodic and beautiful piece with a really catchy chorus.